OpenVisualCloud/Media-Transport-Library/doc/gpu.md

 Pass the address of the device with the gpu_context parameter:
 `gpu_context` to the st20p rx flags during session initalization.

 **Warning:** Direct memory access functionality is disabled when using this flag.
-Memory allocated in VRAM cannot be accessed directly using dpdk api.
+Memory allocated in VRAM cannot be accessed directly using dpdk API.

 ### Links